Trending

 Growing up down the road from historic Daytona International Speedway, Gustafson developed a passion for auto racing at a young age.
 At 8 years old, he began turning wrenches on the go-karts of childhood friend Casey Yunick, the grandson of legendary car builder Smokey Yunick.
 As a mechanic, Gustafson moved quickly through the legend cars, late model and Sports Car Club of America ranks.

 After graduating from Seabreeze High School in Daytona Beach, Florida, Gustafson enrolled at nearby Embry-Riddle Aeronautical University to study mechanical engineering.
-During his college career, he was faced with a life-altering decision: finish his courses or relocate to North Carolina to pursue his dream of working in motor sports.
+During his college career, he was faced with a life-altering decision: finish his courses or relocate to North Carolina to pursue his dream of working in motorsports.
 Gustafson chose the latter.

 After arriving in North Carolina in 1996, Gustafson teamed with driver Jimmy Foster to co-own a Goody's Dash Series team.
 He called the shots as both crew chief and engineer as the duo finished sixth in the standings.
 Gustafson then became a first-time NASCAR crew chief in 1997 after joining Addington Racing’s NASCAR CRAFTSMAN Truck Series team and transitioned the following season to the NASCAR Xfinity Series as an engineer for Diamond Ridge Motorsports.

 Before the start of the 2005 season, Gustafson was named crew chief for the No. 5 Chevrolet with rookie driver Kyle Busch.
-That year, he earned his first two NASCAR Cup Series victories as a crew chief – first at Fontana, California, and then at Phoenix Raceway – as Busch captured Cup Series Rookie of the Year honors.
+That year, he earned his first two NASCAR Cup Series victories atop the pit box – first at Auto Club Speedway in Fontana, California, and then at Phoenix Raceway – as Busch captured rookie of the year honors.
 Gustafson spent 2006 and 2007 at the helm for Busch, winning at least one race each year and appearing in the Cup Series playoffs both seasons.

 In 2014, Gustafson led Gordon to four wins, including the driver’s record fifth at Indianapolis Motor Speedway, and Hendrick Motorsports’ milestone 200th pole position.
 The No. 24 team’s 23 top-10 finishes that year rank as a career best for Gustafson.
 In his final full-time season in 2015, Gordon was in the title hunt until the final race at Homestead-Miami.
-He and Gustafson ultimately finished third, just five points back, with one win, five top-five finishes, 21 top-10s and four poles.
+He and Gustafson ultimately finished third, just five points back, with one win, five top-five finishes, 21 top 10s and four poles.
 All told, the pair scored 11 wins, 51 top-five finishes and 97 top-10s in five seasons.

 The pair continued the momentum into 2019 by collecting three victories including both Gustafson and Elliott’s first Cup Series superspeedway win at Talladega Superspeedway in April.
-They also recorded 11 top-five finishes, 15 top-10s, four pole awards and 601 laps led.
+They also recorded 11 top-five finishes, 15 top 10s, four pole awards and 601 laps led.
 The team secured a spot in the playoffs for the fourth consecutive season and advanced to the Round of 8 for the third straight year.